MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

    :::image type="content" source="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-information.png" alt-text="Screenshot showing the custom app information." lightbox="./media/stream-real-time-events-from-customapp-to-kusto/custom-app-information.png" :::

 The connection string displayed in the information tab is an **event hub compatible connection string** that can be utilized in your application to effortlessly send events to your eventstream.
-An example of what the connection string looks like is provided below:
+An example of what the connection string looks like is provided as below:

-*Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx*
+*`Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx`*

 ## Create an application to send events to eventstream

 With the **event hub compatible connection string** readily available in the Custom App source, you can proceed to create an application that sends events to your eventstream.
-In this specific example, the application simulates 10 sensor devices transmitting temperature and humidity data every second.
+In this specific example, the application simulates 10 sensor devices transmitting temperature and humidity data nearly every second.

 1. Open your coding editor, such as [Visual Studio Code](https://code.visualstudio.com)
 2. Create a file called ***sendtoes.js***, and past the following code into it: